Gum Disease Treatment in Pittsburgh

 Patient Progress System

 We use a computer software program that automates the gathering of your oral health information and keeps track of your progress over the course of treatment and preventative maintenance, including information about the depth of the pockets between your gums.

 This system was developed to allow us to far more accurately and efficiently prevent patients from having recurrence of disease.

-By gathering hundreds of pieces of data we are alerted by any changes in the health of your gums at a very early stage.
-This preventive action can help our patients avoid the recurrence of disease and the need for retreatment.
-This is the key to who we are – we want you to get healthy and to stay healthy!
+By gathering hundreds of pieces of data, we are alerted to any changes in the health of your gums at a very early stage.
+This preventive action can help you avoid the recurrence of disease and the need for retreatment.
+This is the key to who we are—we want you to get healthy and to stay healthy!